mikejacobson/angular-bootstrap-scrolling-tabs/README.md

 `scrolling-tabs-wrapper` is an attribute directive that *wraps* either a standard Bootstrap `ul.nav-tabs` element or an AngularUI Bootstrap `tabset` element.

+Note: Similar to [Bootstrap tabs](http://getbootstrap.com/javascript/#tabs), nested tabs are not supported.

 Use Cases
 ---------